JenniferZhan0415/filmTO/README.md

-# Project Title:

-## 🎥 filmTO 🎞️
+# 🎥 filmTO 🎞️

 ## Overview

 > Q: What is your app?
 Brief description in a couple of sentences.

-> filmTO is an interactive online guide for film enthusiasts.
-This app highlights Toronto's historic independent art cinemas, recommends multicultural film festivals, and suggests popular movies and related YouTube channels based on users' viewing habits.
+`filmTO` is an _interactive_ online guide for film enthusiasts 🎦.
+This app _highlights_ Toronto's independent art cinemas with rich history, _recommends_ multicultural film festivals, and _suggests_ popular movies and related YouTube channels based on users' viewing habits.

 ### Problem

 > Q: Why is your app needed?
 Background information around any pain points or other reasons.

-> Toronto welcomes many newcomers, including students and immigrants, each year.
+Toronto welcomes many newcomers, including students and immigrants, each year.
 As one of them, I understand how eager these individuals are to participate in local activities, explore different cultures, and make new friends.

-> As a film enthusiast, I noticed Toronto has many film-related events, but they are often hard to find.
+As a film enthusiast, I noticed Toronto has many film-related events, but they are often hard to find.
 People miss out on free summer park movie festivals, TIFF under 25 free memberships, and other events because information is poorly presented online.
 Google searches for film festivals or art cinemas in Toronto often yield disappointing results.

-> The pandemic has further impacted independent cinemas, with many struggling to stay open.
+The pandemic has further impacted independent cinemas, with many struggling to stay open.
 For example, Revue Cinema nearly closed last month.

-> filmTO aims to bridge this gap by connecting film enthusiasts with exciting events.
+`filmTO` aims to bridge this gap by connecting film enthusiasts with exciting events.
 It will aggregate information about film-related activities and venues, helping film festivals find their audiences and ensuring viewers never miss events they're interested in.

 ### User Profile